 Matthew Arkin has been passionately involved in the exploration of character, plot, and motivation since he began his professional acting career at the age of eight.
-After graduating with honors in English from Wesleyan University in 1982, he continued his studies at Fordham Law School.
-He was admitted to the New York State Bar in 1986 and practiced law until 1989, when he decided to follow his passion and return to his acting career.
+He holds a BA with honors in English from Wesleyan University and a JD from Fordham Law School.
+After five years of practicing law, he followed his passion and returned to his acting career.

-Matthew currently directs the Acting Intensive Program at South Coast Repertory’s Theatre Conservatory in Costa Mesa, California.
-He has extensive Broadway, film, and television credits, and has appeared numerous times Off-Broadway and in many of the nation’s most prestigious regional theaters, working on new plays with some of our finest playwrights, both established (Donald Margulies, Richard Greenberg, Annie Weisman) and newly emerging (Barbara Dana, Steven Drukman, Samuel D. Hunter, and Michael Hollinger).
+In addition to his extensive Broadway, film, and television credits, he is an Adjunct Professor at Chapman University’s Dodge College of Film and Media Arts, where he teaches courses in storytelling and film production.
+He directs the Acting Intensive Program at South Coast Repertory’s Theatre Conservatory in Costa Mesa, California and has performed in the original productions of new plays with some of our finest playwrights, both established (Donald Margulies, Richard Greenberg, Annie Weisman) and newly emerging (Barbara Dana, Steven Drukman, Samuel D. Hunter, and Michael Hollinger).
 This work has kept him intimately connected with storytelling.

 His first novel, In the Country of the Blind, has garnered considerable praise, and is highly recommend if you’re into modern noir detective stories.
 You can check him out on Goodreads here and find his website here.
 And his LA Times interview is here!